aliflkpd/aliflkpd/README.md

 My name is **Andi Alif Lakipadada Norman** , people usually call me **Alif**

-- 🔭 I’m currently working on Essence Store Bali as a sales manager and product designer
+- 🔭 I’m working as a UI Engineer at Universitas Pendidikan Nasional's it staff, INTENS,
-- ⚡ As of for now i've already learned HTML, CSS, JavaScript, Java, Database (SQL),PHP, and Flutter (Dart)
+- ⚡ As of for now i've already learned HTML, CSS, Angular, Vue, Express JS, Firebase, Database (SQL), Laravel, and Flutter (Dart)
 - 📫 You can hit me up on **email : andialifnurman@gmail.com** or find me on **Instagram : @aliflkpd**
 - LINKEDIN : https://www.linkedin.com/in/alif-lakipadada-038ba7215/